adsouza5/RealTimeCoding/README.md

-This is a project that I am working on to help develop a way for developers to code collaboratively while allowing screen share and video share at the same time.
+This is a project that I am working on to help developers code collaboratively while enabling screen share and video share at the same time.